Hilbert spaces built over metrics of fixed signature: Construction of the Hilbert space

 is a representative of the equivalence class $\Psit\big(x,(\partial_{x^i})\big)\in H_x$.

-\paragraph{Continuous Hilbert half-densities} \begin{df} We will say that a Hilbert half-density $\Psit$ is continuous on $U$ in the coordinate system $(x^i)$ if for every $x\in U$ the representative \eqref{psi-repr} of $\Psit(x,(\partial_{x^k}))\in H_x$ can be chosen in such a way that the coordinate representation \eqref{psi-cont} is a continuous map. \end{df}
+\paragraph{Continuous Hilbert half-densities} \begin{df} Let $(x^i)$ be a coordinate system on an open set $U\subset \Mc$.
+We will say that a Hilbert half-density $\Psit$ is continuous on $U$ in the coordinate system $(x^i)$ if for every $x\in U$ the representative \eqref{psi-repr} of $\Psit(x,(\partial_{x^k}))\in H_x$ can be chosen in such a way that the coordinate representation \eqref{psi-cont} is a continuous map. \end{df}

 It follows from Lemma \ref{lm-psi-zero} that if a Hilbert half-density $\Psit$ is continuous on $U$ in the coordinate system $(x^i)$, then the choice of the representatives \eqref{psi-repr}, which give the continuous function \eqref{psi-cont}, is unique.
 In other words, given a coordinate system $(x^i)$, a continuous coordinate representation of $\Psit$ in the system is {\em unique} (provided it exists).